zalmoxes-laran/em-server/docs/ARCHITECTURE-SYSTEM.md

 **Repo:** [`EM-blender-tools`](../../EM-blender-tools)

+### Reading a study — the two renderings

+A study can be *read* as a narrative, and there are two ways to serve one.
+The difference is worth stating because it is a decision, not a duplication:

+* the **live viewer** (`GET /catalog/study/{id}/narrative`) resolves every embed at render time.
+The 3D is navigable, the matrix says what the graph says today, and a unit renamed this morning is renamed here.
+It obeys the study's own
+  visibility: a `public` study opens with no token.
+* the **static export** (HTML, Word, LaTeX) is a **snapshot**: the embeds are resolved once and frozen, so the file can be e-mailed, archived and cited.

+Same NarrativeNode, same rendering engine, two outputs — and each one *says which it is*, in its own footer.
+A third rendering built separately would eventually disagree with the other two about what the study said.

 ### The infrastructure we did not invent

 | piece | what it is | why it is there |